Choctaw, Oklahoma and Gulf Railroad: Choctaw, Oklahoma and Western Railroad

 Originally incorporated as the Choctaw, Oklahoma and Gulf Railroad Company under the laws of Oklahoma Territory on January 23, 1902 (and not to be confused with the main CO&G corporate entity), this CO&G subsidiary built a 38.5 mile line between Guthrie, Oklahoma and Chandler, Oklahoma in the 1902-1903 timeframe.
 It changed its name to the Choctaw, Oklahoma and Western Railroad on May 5, 1902.
 (This line was abandoned June 1, 1924.)

 The Rock Island

 The CO&G came under the control of the Chicago, Rock Island and Pacific Railroad (the Rock Island) in 1902, and was formally merged into the Rock Island on January 1, 1948.
-The Memphis-Amarillo route remained an important main line for the Rock Island, hosting local and transcontinental freight traffic, as well as passenger trains such as the Choctaw Rocket from 1940-1964.
+The Memphis-Amarillo route remained an important main line for the Rock Island, hosting local and transcontinental freight traffic, as well as passenger trains such as the Choctaw Rocket from 1940 to 1964.